SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 ::

-	  TOPOLYTOPE - for ellipsoid ell makes polytope object represanting the boundary of ell
+	  TOPOLYTOPE - for ellipsoid ell makes Polyhedron object represanting the boundary of ell

 	  Input: